Congratulations to Dr. Landau for winning the NYSPMA podiatrist of the year award!

 Diabetes and poor circulation can cause general loss of sensitivity over the years, turning a simple cut into a serious issue.

-If you have any questions please feel free to contact one of our offices located in Franklin Square, Bethpage, Bronx, Brooklyn, and Massapequa, NY .
+If you have any questions please feel free to contact one of our offices located in Franklin Square, Bethpage, Brooklyn, and Massapequa, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Elderly and their Feet

-• Drugs
+• Corns

 If you have any questions please feel free to contact one of our offices located in Franklin Square, Bethpage, Bronx, and Brooklyn, NY.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.